facebook/react-native-website/website/versioned_docs/version-0.5/images.md

 2. Images live in the same folder as your JavaScript code.
 Components are self-contained.
 3. No global namespace, i.e. you don't have to worry about name collisions.
 4. Only the images that are actually used will be packaged into your app.
-5. Adding and changing images doesn't require app recompilation, just refresh the simulator as you normally do.
+5. Adding and changing images doesn't require app recompilation, you can refresh the simulator as you normally do.
 6. The packager knows the image dimensions, no need to duplicate it in the code.
 7. Images can be distributed via [npm](https://www.npmjs.com/) packages.